-For the 2020-23 fellowship competition, applicants will need to submit the following documents with their online application form by the application deadline, August 6, 2019.
+For the 2020-23 fellowship competition, applicants were asked to submit the following documents with their online application form by the application deadline August 6, 2019.
 Please note that, at this time, no applications are accepted.

 1. Cover Letter: 1½ pages maximum, single-spaced, addressed to the Search Committee.
 Your letter should offer a brief overview of your application.